ryrob30/mobile-services.en/help/using/acquisition-main/c-create-destinations.md

 * **[!UICONTROL Hybrid Link]**

-    Hybrid links support iOS Universal Links or Android App Links.
+    Hybrid links support iOS universal links or Android app links.

-For more information about how to create each type of link, see [Create New Link Destination](/help/using/acquisition-main/c-manage-link-destinations/t-create-new-app-deep-link-destination.md).
+For more information about how to create each type of link, see [Create new link destination](/help/using/acquisition-main/c-manage-link-destinations/t-create-new-app-deep-link-destination.md).